Questions & Answers

 Sarah: Unfortunately, like everything else, nothing lasts forever except for your love.
 A marriage license is only valid for 65 days.
 So, plan accordingly.
 Once your marriage license is issued, you can get married right away.
 There is no waiting period.

 Question: I've heard stories about same-sex couples having a hard time getting their marriage licenses.
 Does that happen here?

 Sarah: If you are entering a same-sex marriage, no town clerk can refuse your application anywhere in the United States.
 Period.
 End of Story.
 The United States Supreme Court made same-sex marriage a nationwide right in 2015.

 Question: Do I need to bring my marriage license to the wedding ceremony?

 Sarah: Yes!
 Yes!
 Yes!
-Okay, now that we have that clear, you need to bring your license because without it--I can't marry you.
-If you don't have it, I can't marry you!
-I prefer to get the license to the rehearsal.
-If you don't have one, I will need it as soon as I arrive at the ceremony.
-Directly after the ceremony, I return your license via mail or in person to the town clerks office.
-You do not get it back from me after the ceremony.
-It's now a legal document that I need to make sure is delivered properly.
+Okay, now that we have that clear, you need to bring your license because without it, I can't marry you.
+Also, I will need your license as soon as I arrive at the ceremony.
+Directly after the ceremony, I return your license via mail or in person to the town clerk's office.
+Again, you will not get it back from me after the ceremony because it's now a legal document, and I need to make sure is delivered properly.